luplatina/Clinicaltrial_mining/README.md

 * 2)Allow user to extract target disease and use class to store the data;
 * 3)Aisualization.

+I use class to store the clinical trial information.
+The general features present in all clinical trials can be summarized as class attributes: nct_id, trial_status, start_date.
+Trials with different status like completed and recruiting have different features we are intereted in.
+For completed trials, their treatment method information, like drug and biological treatment, can be interesting to check.
+For recruiting trials, their contact information can be very important for patient need helps from new treatment.
+Therefore two subclasses have been defined, completed trial class and clinical trial class.
+They hierachical design give completed trials class extra attribute treatment method, and give recruiting trials class extra attrtibute contact information.

 ## Leukemia was used as a demo
 A step by step series to extract the info of certain disease is to use a terminal, run as follow :